5 breakfasts to lower cholesterol levels - KSU | The Sentinel Newspaper

 5 breakfasts to lower cholesterol levels

-Having optimal levels of cholesterol is essential to enjoy good health , firstly because this substance is key to different functions in the body , such as the production of hormones other substances or digesting food and.
+Having optimal levels of cholesterol is essential to enjoy good health , firstly because this substance is key to different functions in the body , such as the production of hormones and other substances or digesting food.

-However, having too high levels of Blood cholesterol can pose a real health hazard in.
-Specifically, it constitutes a risk factor for blood pressure and the development of coronary heart disease.
+However, having excessively high levels of Blood cholesterol can pose a real health hazard.
+Specifically, it is a risk factor for blood pressure and the development of coronary heart disease.

-Therefore, it is essential to control cholesterol levels, an action that we must as we age to extreme .
+For this reason, it is essential to control cholesterol levels, an action that we must increase as we age .
 The body produces a significant amount of cholesterol, but it is also found in certain foods.

 5 breakfasts to lower cholesterol

 For example, eating foods rich in fiber or omega-3 every morning is an ideal way to lower cholesterol levels.
-So, these are some healthy alternatives to incorporate into breakfast:
+Thus, these are some healthy alternatives to incorporate into breakfast:

-- Add blueberries: Red fruits such as blueberries help reduce cholesterol thanks to their rich content in anthocyanins, a powerful oxidant.
-It is recommended to add a handful to a natural yogurt, for example.
+- Add blueberries: Red fruits like blueberries help reduce cholesterol thanks to their rich content in anthocyanins, a powerful oxidant.
+It is advisable to add a handful to a natural yogurt, for example.

-- Whole grains: It is another healthy alternative in this sense, since they are a type of food that has the ability to capture bile acids, cholesterol, saturated fats, so that later in the body it eliminates them through feces.
+- Whole grains: It is another healthy alternative in this sense, since they are a type of food that has the ability to capture bile acids, cholesterol and saturated fats, so that later in the body it eliminates them through of feces.

-- Oats: It is considered a superfood, but especially its content stands out a type of fiber called beta-glucans in.
+- Oats: It is considered a superfood, but especially its content in a type of fiber called beta-glucans stands out.
 This fiber helps reduce the absorption of cholesterol by the intestine.
 In addition, it would be appropriate to add goji berries to enhance its action.

 - Fruit: Fresh fruits such as kiwi, apple, pear or pineapple are highly beneficial to start the day.
 Most are rich in water and soluble fiber, allowing cholesterol to be expelled through the stool.